This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Heat 1 tablespoon of the butter and the olive oil over medium heat in a deep-sided 10-inch skillet.
+• Heat 1 tablespoon of butter and the olive oil over medium heat in a deep-sided 10-inch skillet.

 Notes